Irish-Israeli girl Emily Hand, 9, among hostages released by Hamas

 She was described on Saturday night as a “friendly girl with a good heart who could never harm anyone else”.
 Her mother remains in Gaza.

-Residents of kibbutz Be’eri watched the exchange on television from a hotel where they have been housed since October 7, and were shown cheering as they recognised their neighbours.
+Residents of Kibbutz Be’eri watched the exchange on television from a hotel where they have been housed since Oct 7, and were shown cheering as they recognised their neighbours.

 The hostages are the second group to be released by Hamas, following the agreement of a four-day ceasefire that has also seen the delivery of humanitarian aid.

-In exchange, Israel released 39 Palestinian prisoners, including a woman who was convicted of setting off a car bomb in the West Bank in 2015.
+In exchange, Israel released 39 Palestinian prisoners, including Israa Jaabis who was convicted of setting off a car bomb in the West Bank in 2015.

 A police officer she injured in the blast said she should “rot in prison” but was pleased her release had secured the freedom of Israeli captives.